vV1235/ecoApp/README.md

+## EcoApp

+The app was developed for “Projektowanie zorientowane na użytkownika” class.
+The chosen theme is ecology.
+We focused on waste separation, eco-port map, statistics on Poland and Europe, and news on ecology.

 ## Development server

 Run `ng serve --live-reload` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.